 On some of the buildings in the Old Town, you can still see marks from the shells and the bullets.

 The Royal Castle in the Old Town

 The star attraction of the Warsaw Old Town is the Warsaw Castle.
 The Castle is situated at the entrance to Warsaw Old Town.
 The Castle was home to the Kings and Queens of Poland over the years.
-In 1939 the castle came under bombardment by the Luftwaffe fighter aircraft and then destroyed by the Nazis after the failed Warsaw Uprising.
+In 1939 the castle came under bombardment by the Luftwaffe fighter aircraft and was then destroyed by the Nazis after the failed Warsaw Uprising.

 Today the restored and rebuilt Castle takes its place, looking larger than life and welcoming tourists.
 The castle was rebuilt as close as possible to its original design, the interior was restored by acquiring pieces of furniture and decorations from all around Poland.

 The basement art Gallery even has 2 Rembrandts donated to the Polish people for the display.
 There is no better way to learn about Polish Heritage than taking teens on a tour of the Warsaw castle.

 The hop on hop off Warsaw tourist bus is a great way to get an overview of the Warsaw attractions.
 Like all hop on hop of buses, the Warsaw version will whizz you around town.

 The real value in some of these tours is the headphone commentary that tells you so much about the towns.
 You can choose between the Red Line, made up of 11 destination stops and the Blue Line which will take you to 12 destination stops.